Seal of the Historical Society of the Episcopal ChurchHistorical Society

 Grants and Awards

-The Grants and Research Committee of the Historical Society of the Episcopal Church invite requests for grants to be awarded July 2024.
+The Grants and Research Committee of the Historical Society of the Episcopal Church will invite requests for 2025 in February.
 Funding is provided for pursuing the Historical Society’s objectives, especially promotion of the preservation of Episcopal Church and the worldwide Anglican Communion.
-Requests must be submitted no later than May 1st to be considered for 2024 awards.
+Requests must be submitted no later than May 1st to be considered.
 Grant recipients are expected to make an appropriate submission to the Society’s journal, Anglican and Episcopal History or its features publication, The Historiographer.

 Regular Grants